datsme01/rainbow-bridge-rebase-token-connector/README.md

     /// Send `mint` action to the token that is specified in the proof.
     #[payable]
     pub fn deposit(&mut self, proof: Proof);

     /// A callback from BridgeToken contract deployed under this factory.
     /// Is called after tokens are burned there to create an receipt result `(amount, token_address, recipient_address)` for Ethereum to unlock the token. pub fn finish_withdraw(token_account: AccountId, amount: Balance, recipient: EvmAddress);

     /// Transfers given NEP-21 token from `predecessor_id` to factory to lock.
     /// On success, leaves a receipt result `(amount, token_address, recipient_address)`.
     #[payable]
     pub fn lock(&mut self, token: AccountId, amount: Balance, recipient: String);

+    /// Relays the rebase event from Ethereum.
+    /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.
+    /// Uses BridgeToken contract `rebase` action to revbase funds on NEAR accounts.
+    #[payable]
+    pub fn finish_rebase(&mut self, proof: Proof);

     /// Relays the unlock event from Ethereum.
     /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.